Community Reinvestment Act (CRA)

-The agencies are considering how to update the regulations to reflect changes in the financial services industry, changes in how banking services are delivered to consumers today, and current housing and community development needs.
-The agencies want to ensure that the CRA remains effective for encouraging institutions to meet the credit needs of communities.
-While the agencies recognize public comments may discuss matters requiring statutory changes, the agencies' focus is on potential regulatory changes.
+The agencies considered how to update the regulations to reflect changes in the financial services industry, changes in how banking services are delivered to consumers today, and current housing and community development needs.
+The agencies wanted to ensure that the CRA remains effective for encouraging institutions to meet the credit needs of communities.
+While the agencies recognized public comments may discuss matters requiring statutory changes, the agencies' focus was on potential regulatory changes.

 The hearing in Chicago, which the Board coordinated, focused on these topics: